alacritythief/Ultimate-Pong/README.md

 Ultimate-Pong
 =============

 A variation on the game Pong using the Gosu/Ashton libraries.
-The game features box collision detection, local multiplayer, particle effects, and scoring.
+The game features box collision detection, local multiplayer, particle effects, AI, and scoring.

 This is a work in progress.

 Features to be added:
 ---------------------
-* Alternate game modes
+* 'Secret' mode
+* Boss mode
 * Multi-ball

 Player 1 keys: